mrmattson/next/index.md

 ### 1. Custom elements

-Riot brings custom elements to all modern browsers without the use of any polyfill!
+Riot.js brings custom elements to all modern browsers without the use of any polyfill!

 ``` html
 <todo>